128technology/docs/docs/config_EthoSVR_activestandby.md

 ### Step 3: Configure Services

-If you are not familiar with configuring L2 and L3 services, please refer to [Create a Service for Ethernet Over SVR](config_EthoSVR.md#create-a-service-for-ethernet-over-svr). *(that documentation does not cover L3 services - do I need to add that?)*
+If you are not familiar with configuring L2 and L3 services, please refer to [Create a Service for Ethernet Over SVR](config_EthoSVR.md#create-a-service-for-ethernet-over-svr).

-Configure the following services for an EoSVR A/S non-encapsulated use case, following a branch-to-headend direction.
+Create the service using a branch-to-headend direction.

-L2 service
+#### L2 service
 ```
 name            l2_service
 security        unencrypted